 Declare or change a major to your degree program.
 Students will complete the minor application form on Albert Student center, following these instructions.

 Reserve a room for a special event.
 This form should NOT be used final exams or semester-long events.

 As per the School of Engineering policy, enrolling for two courses with overlapping meeting times is prohibited.
 Leaving a class early or arriving late is disruptive to the instructor and other students in the class.
 Such time conflicts also jeopardize a student’s academic success in a class.
 This form is only to be used if a student, with the agreement of their adviser and course instructors, believes that extenuating circumstances warrant an exception to this rule.
-Please attach a signed Drop/Add form with the signed Time Conflict Approval form and submit BOTH forms to the School of Engineering Registrar’s Office in Dibner 201 for consideration.
+Please attach a signed Drop/Add form with the signed Time Conflict Approval form and submit BOTH forms to the School of Engineering Office of Records and Registration in Jacobs Building 158 for consideration.

 Get an extension to complete your degree beyond the 8-year time limit.
 If you do not complete your degree requirements within the 8-year time limit, you must complete this form in order to be allowed to finish your degree at the School of Engineering.
 You must write an essay explaining why you were not able to finish your degree within the allotted time.
 Your academic adviser will review the form and fill out the course(s) that you must complete in order to graduate.
 The Dean of Undergraduate Academics will make the final approval.